 The development of farming and agriculture has undoubtedly played a pivotal role in enabling human survival in the world today.
 It is a necessary means of survival, without which there would be widespread famines worldwide.

 For thousands of years, agriculture was a natural process that did not harm the land it was done on.
 In fact, farmers were able to pass down their land for many generations, and it would still be fertile as ever.

 However, modern agricultural practices have started the process of agricultural pollution.
 This process causes the degradation of the ecosystem, land, and environment due to the modern-day by-products of agriculture.

-No single cause can be attributed to the widespread agricultural pollution we face today.
+No single cause can be attributed to today’s widespread agricultural pollution.
 Agriculture is a complex activity in which the growth of crops and livestock have to be balanced perfectly.
-The process of agricultural pollution stems from the many stages their growth goes through.

 Causes of Agricultural Pollution

 We’ve got so many causes of agricultural pollution.
 The most common ones include: